Can’t pretend that I am blind

 I was happy to share insights and personal victories – after I could see the outcome when the mess was tidied up and the embarrassing trip through doubt and emotional upheaval faded in the rear-view mirror.

 When I participated in helping my daughter and son-in-law write a book about the miracle God did, it meant letting go of precious privacy for all of us.
 Were we willing to tell the story to strangers and let them into dark rooms where we cried and begged in moments of doubt?
 They decided the story was not theirs alone and invited the world into the bigger story of God’s goodness and intent to bless many more people.
+I joined them.
 Yes, it was worth it.
 (While He Lay Dying)

 A few weeks later we faced another crisis.
 Our eldest son and his family faced challenges when floods hit, destroying much of their town and turning their property into a new lake.
 I learned from the experience earlier that year that God trusts us with his blessings, so long before we saw restoration, while the family was still in the Canadian version of a refugee camp, I wrote a blog post about the future of High River.
 (High River’s Higher Calling) The post had several thousand Facebook shares, was picked up by news services and spread much more widely than I anticipated.
 This word of hope is still the post with the highest number of hits.